thanks4opensource/tri2b-quad4me/README.md

 ### tri2b protocol <a name="tri2b_protocol"></a>

-tri2b requires one DATA line, and two handshake lines, which I've labeled more-or-less arbitrarily as ALRT ("alert") and LTCH ("latch").
+tri2b requires one DATA line, and two handshake lines which I've labeled more-or-less arbitrarily ALRT ("alert") and LTCH ("latch").

 The electrical/logical high and low states of the lines, which in turn drive the [State](#states) transitions, look like this: